Amanchotu/M1_Project1--app-uti-game-/3_Implementation/README.md

  * code session
- * Header file for decrelation of cod
+ * Header file for decrelation of code
   * Uses of function